 Arizona Diamondbacks: Allowed 25% capacity – (approx. 12,000 fans).
 The team also plans to close the upper concourse for select games, limiting attendance even further.
 Find D-Backs tickets.

-Detroit Tigers: The Tigers will allow 8,200 fans to begin the season, or 25% capacity at Comerica Park.
+Detroit Tigers: The Tigers will return to full capacity at Comerica Park on June 8.

 Los Angeles Angels: The state of California ruled on Friday March 5 that the Angels can start the season at 20% capacity – approximately 9,00 fans.

-Los Angeles Dodgers: Will begin the season with 20% capacity at Dodger Stadium (11,200 fans).
+Los Angeles Dodgers: On June 15, Dodger Stadium returns to full capacity.
 Read Dodger Stadium Seating recommendations on Best Baseball Seats.

 Miami Marlins: Planning to allow up to 25% capacity, or around 9,000 fans.

-New York Mets: On March 18, the governor allowed the Mets to host 8,400 fans to start the season (or 20% of Citi Field capacity).
+New York Mets: The Mets began the season with capacity for 8,400 fans; that increases to 14,000 fans in Mid-May.
 Learn more about Citi Field in our guide to Mets games.

-New York Yankees: The Yankees will begin the 2021 baseball season with seating capacity at 20%, or 10,800 fans.
-Visit our Yankees page for more information on Yankee Stadium.
+New York Yankees: The Yankees started the 2021 baseball season with seating capacity at 20%, or 10,800 fans.
+In Mid-May, capacity will increase to 33% (~18,000 fans).
+Be sure to visit our Yankees page for more information on Yankee Stadium.

 San Diego Padres: California ruled on March 5th that 20% (approx. 8,500 fans) will be allowed to start the season at Petco Park.
 Learn more about the best seating options at Petco Park.